 If you have been hurt in an accident caused by a drunk driver, a civil lawsuit is how you and your family can start the financial recovery process.
 Though the driver may have been carried away in handcuffs, the criminal charges will only punish the person who caused the accident in the only way that the criminal justice system knows how: with jail time, fines and fees to the state, loss of driving privileges, and so on.

 The criminal system will not, however, compensate you and your loved ones for the costs of the accident.
-A personal injury lawsuit in civil court is how you seek repayment, in the form of legal damages.
+A personal injury lawsuit in civil court is how you seek compensation after a drunk driving accident, in the form of legal damages.
 Here are the types of damage awards frequently seen in DUI accident cases.

 Economic damages are the fundamental costs of a car accident that can be tallied up by looking at the real costs.
-This type of damage award may include repayment for:
+This type of compensation may include repayment for:

 - Vehicle repair or replacement